joseph-crowley/transcriber/README.md

 ## endpoints

 ### [/](http://127.0.0.1:5000)
-just a hello world page, placeholder for now.
+home page with links for the audio and transcripts of the files in /uploads

 ### [upload](http://127.0.0.1:5000/upload)
-choose a file for upload. currently only supports mp3
+choose a file for upload. currently only supports mp3 and m4a

 ### [transcribe/\<name\>](http://127.0.0.1:5000/transcribe/audio.mp3)
 if _name_ is an mp3 file, it will transcribe the audio and display on the screen